MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 this exists+add detail about using indexes to optimize materialized view stacking."

+### Monotonicity

+Although [indexes](/concepts/indexes) preserve monotonicity information,  [Materialized views](/concepts/views/#materialized-views) do not.
+That is, for materialized views (indexed or non-indexed), results are not monotonic.

 ### Non-null assertions

 Because materialized views may be created on arbitrary queries, it may not in